awsdocs/amazon-lex-developer-guide/doc_source/API_GetImport.md

 ## URI Request Parameters<a name="API_GetImport_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [importId](#API_GetImport_RequestSyntax) **   <a name="lex-GetImport-request-importId"></a>
 The identifier of the import job information to return\.
+Required: Yes

 ## Request Body<a name="API_GetImport_RequestBody"></a>